UNiXMIT/UNiXextend/kb/AcuTrace.md

 2. Click the ? icon in the top right hand side of the screen.

-3. A pop-up window displays the ATW version, including any hotfixes or patch update version.
+3. A pop-up window displays the ATW version, including any hotfixe or patch update version.

 #### ATW Version 10.5.1 and earlier
 1. In your browser enter the URL to access the initial AcuToWeb Connection Setup screen.
 Check the box 'Enable Logging Client'.